hassanzohdy/mongez-http/README.md

 ## Why not using axios directly instead?

-Axios is an awesome library, and provides you with great features, however, there are some missing features that is needed in most of our real world projects:
+Axios is an awesome library, and provides you with great features, however, there are some missing features that is needed in most of our real world projects.

-> For demonstration purpose only, we may use React syntax for illustration when dealing with forms.
+## Features

+1. Everything that axios provides.
+2. Easily convert `PUT` requests to `POST` requests with `_method=PUT` appended to the request body.
+3. Easily set `Authorization` header for all requests.
+4. Easily create Restful API endpoints with a single class.
+5. Properly guides you to create your endpoints functions.
+6. Empowers Cache Management.
+7. Easily abort requests.
+8. Easily listen to endpoint events, before sending, on success, on error, and on complete.

 ## Installation